-The CoCo SDC is available with a 3d printed case, or if you’d like to print your own, as an assembled circuit board.
+The CoCo SDC is available with a 3d printed case (case color may vary), or if you’d like to print your own, as an assembled circuit board.

 The CoCo SDC provides floppy drive emulation and more for all Tandy/Radio Shack Color Computers and Dragon 32/64/Tano.
 Comes complete with case as pictured.
 Extended Color BASIC is required on CoCo 1/2.
 SD card is NOT included.